ietf-wg-idr/RFC4271bis/rfc4271bis.md

 also introduces mechanisms that allow aggregation of routes, including aggregation of AS paths.

-This document uses the term `Autonomous System' (AS) throughout.
+This document uses the term 'Autonomous System' (AS) throughout.
 The classic definition of an Autonomous System is a set of routers under a single technical administration, using an interior gateway protocol (IGP) and common metrics to determine how to route packets within the